MPOS/php-mpos/README.md

 This setup has been tested on Ubuntu 12.04, Ubuntu 13.04 and CentOS.
 It should also work on any related distribution (RHEL, Debian).
-For support on how to get `litecoind` or `pushpoold` to work, please ask in the appropriate forums.

 Be aware that `MPOS` is **only** for pooled mining.
 Solo Mining is not supported.
 They will never match an upstream share, solo miners do not create